RealDan1/react-mart/README.md

 # ReactMart

-ReactMart is a beginner-friendly e-commerce web application built with React.
-The app lets users browse products, add them to their cart, choose a shipment method, and register or log in to manage their shopping experience.
+ReactMart is an e-commerce web application built with React.
+The app lets users browse products, add them to their cart, choose a shipment method, and register or log in.
 It’s designed for a smooth and intuitive shopping experience.

 ## Getting Started